Employer Partner FAQs

 What are our responsibilities when we take on an intern through Creative Access?

-- Use a contract for training
+- Issue them with a contract

-- Ensure the intern has a supervisor
+- Ensure the intern has a line manager / supervisor

 - Ensure the intern has a mentor